The ultimate conspiracy theory that I actually believe

 Here's an example:

-Three words: vaxxers, anti-axxers, versus.
-The first two words aren’t the problem.
+Three words: vaxxers, anti-vaxxers, versus.
+The first two words aren't the problem.

 The problem is, we've labeled the anti-vaxxer group as conspiracy theorists.
 And plenty of them are, but this has caused the divide (can you think of any other divides in our country?
 I can name a few).

-This has led to “vaxxers” believing all vaccines are good and “anti-vaxxers,” the opposite.
-Neither of those things are true.
+This has led to "vaxxers" believing all vaccines are good and "anti-vaxxers," the opposite.
+Neither of those things is true.

 Being divided into the two groups of vaxxers and anti-vaxxers is just as dangerous as the divide between conservatives and liberals.